Skip to content

 Short Description

-The programme prepares students to become primary eyecare practitioners with expert knowledge of the eye and the visual system.
+The Optometry programme prepares students to become primary eyecare practitioners with expert knowledge of the eye and the visual system.
 Students gain the knowledge and skills necessary to diagnose visual problems and offer treatment options, which may be in the form of optical lenses or visual training.

 The journey to becoming an eyecare practitioner begins with a strong foundation in the basic life sciences, followed by a thorough grounding in the optometric sciences.
 In the second half of the programme, students acquire the clinical skills necessary to effectively manage a wide variety of visual problems.
 The five semesters of supervised clinical training in our Optometry Clinic and our satellite clinics with real patients give students many opportunities to learn to care for patients and to consolidate their clinical skills and knowledge.

-Throughout the programme, students learn about ethical, professional and legal issues in preparation for clinical practice.
+Throughout the programme, students learn about ethical, professional, and legal issues in preparation for clinical practice.

 Remarks: